-MATERIALS FINER THAN 75 μm (No. 200) SIEVE IN MINERAL AGGREGATE BY WASHING (See Addendum for DOT&PF Guidelines) FOP FOR AASHTO T 11
+MATERIALS FINER THAN 75-μm (No. 200) SIEVE IN MINERAL AGGREGATE BY WASHING (See Addendum for DOT&PF Guidelines) FOP FOR AASHTO T 11

-Sieve analyses determine the gradation or distribution of aggregate particles within a given sample in order to determine compliance with design and production standards.
+Sieve analysis determines the gradation or distribution of aggregate particle sizes within a given sample.

-Accurate determination of material smaller than 75 μ m (No. 200) cannot be made with AASHTO T 27 alone.
+Accurate determination of material smaller than 75 $\mu$ m (No. 200) cannot be made with AASHTO T 27 alone.
 If quantifying this material is required, it is recommended that AASHTO T 27 be used in conjunction with AASHTO T 11.
-Following the procedure in AASHTO T 11, the sample is washed through a 75 μ m (No. 200) sieve.
-The amount of material passing this sieve is determined by comparing dry sample masses before and after the washing process.

-This procedure covers sieve analysis in accordance with AASHTO T 27 and materials finer than 75 μ m (No. 200) in accordance with AASHTO T 11 performed in conjunction with AASHTO T 27.
-The procedure includes three method choices, A, B and C.
+This FOP covers sieve analysis in accordance with AASHTO T 27 and materials finer than 75 μm (No. 200) in accordance with AASHTO T 11 performed in conjunction with AASHTO T 27.
+The procedure includes three method choices: A, B, and C.

-- Balance or scale: capacity sufficient for the masses shown in Table 1, accurate to 0.1 percent of the sample mass or readable to 0.1 g.
-Meeting the requirements of AASHTO M 231 - Sieves Meeting the requirements of AASHTO M 92 - Mechanical sieve shaker Meeting the requirements of AASHTO T 27 - Suitable drying equipment (see FOP for AASHTO T 255) - Containers and utensils: a pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water - Optional Mechanical washing device
+- Balance or scale: Capacity sufficient for the masses shown in Table 2, accurate to 0.1 percent of the sample mass or readable to 0.1 g, and meeting the requirements of AASHTO M 231 - Sieves: Meeting the requirements of AASHTO M 92 - Mechanical sieve shaker: Meeting the requirements of AASHTO T 27 - Suitable drying equipment (see FOP for AASHTO T 255) - Containers and utensils: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water - Optional mechanical washing device